-When we have a neuroception of safety in our vagal nerve, our body shifts – we see more clearly, we hear more clearly, we decode, understand and We have a sense of both physical and emotional safety.
-A sense of both physical safety and emotional safety.
+When we have a neuroception of safety in our vagal nerve, our body shifts – we see more clearly, we hear more clearly, we decode, understand and we have a sense of both physical and emotional safety.
 Emotional safety is required for full functioning of humans.
-Understanding how the vagal nerve works is key to having compassion and understanding for experiences of fear and fight and flee that occur without the thinking brain.
+Understanding how the vagal nerve works is key to having compassion and understanding for experiences of fear, fight and flee, and freeze that occur without the thinking brain.

 Concept #8: Trauma is about loss of accompaniment

-Trauma isn’t not necessarily a house fire, an earthquake, a car-accident, it’s not necessarily abuse or neglect.
-What determines trauma is to what extent we are accompanied by warm-understanding during or after a traumatic experience in which which resonance was not a part of the experience.
+Trauma isn’t not necessarily a house fire, an earthquake, a car accident, it’s not necessarily abuse or neglect.
+What determines if something is trauma is to what extent we are accompanied by warm-understanding during or after a traumatic experience.

 Trauma leaves traces in the brain because memories that are difficult—-those that create alarm and are not resolved, where we move through social engagement into immobilization—remain as trauma-knots in human memories.
 The amygdala has the power of super-glue with memory, and when it grabs a trauma memory, it keeps it forever in present time!
 It keeps it here in the present in order to preserve our lives and make us safe.
 It wants us to learn from our experiences so it keeps them fresh, creating bubbles of trauma, the hell of the mean default mode network.